mjbxnzr/mjbxnzr/README.md

 -->

 I am a Python developer with experience in API development using Flask and Django framework, building automated solution to support both strategic and tactical plans, which includes operations and engineering of my current company.
 I have experience in full-stack web development using Django, PorstgresSQL, Docker and Google Cloud Kubernetes Engine.
-Currently I am looking into front-end web development such as Reactjs, SCSS and Nodejs.
+Currently, I am looking into front-end web development such as Reactjs, SCSS and Nodejs.

+### My skills
+- :snake: Python ( Django | Flask )
+- :memo: Database ( Postgres | MariaDb | MySql )
+- :cloud: Google Cloud Kubernetes Engine
+- :whale: Docker
+- :newspaper: Web development ( Javascript | CSS )